Don't Tell the Answer, Truly Guide the Reasoning During RL Rollouts: Methods

-Formally, the HINT framework operates as a two-stage process.
-The first stage mirrors a standard GRPO update cycle.
-On the rollout stage, for a given problem $q$, the model begins by sampling a set of trajectories $\{o_{1}, o_{2}, \ldots, o_{G}\}$ using its current policy.
-These trajectories are then evaluated by a reward model or predefined rules to obtain a set of rewards $\{r_{1}, r_{2}, \ldots, r_{G}\}$.
-If these rewards are not sparse (i.e., at least one trajectory is correct), the process proceeds identically to the GRPO algorithm.
-The non-sparse rewards are used to compute advantages and perform a normal policy update.
+which is the group-level form of Eq.~\eqref{eq:affinity_main}.
+Crucially, we apply the stop-gradient operator $\text{sg}(\cdot)$ to ensure that $\alpha_q$ functions strictly as a scalar coefficient, which prevents the model from maximizing the objective by freezing parameters to artificially boost stability.
+The hyperparameter $\lambda \ge 1$ acts as a sensitivity coefficient, which suppresses the gradient contribution from unstable updates characterized by low affinity scores while preserving high-quality learning signals.

-The second stage, the hint-augmented rollout, is activated \textbf{only if the initial rewards from the first stage are sparse} (i.e., all trajectories are incorrect).
-In this scenario, where GRPO would stall due to a lack of learning signal, HINT intervenes.
-A pre-defined hint $h$ is used to construct a hint-augmented query $q_{h}$.
-The model is then prompted to resample a new set of trajectories $\{o^{h}_{1}, o^{h}_{2}, \ldots, o^{h}_{G}\}$, this time conditioned on $q_{h}$.
-These new, hinted trajectories are re-evaluated to produce a new set of rewards $\{r^{h}_{1}, r^{h}_{2}, \ldots, r^{h}_{G}\}$.
-This rescue mechanism thus turns a failed rollout into a valuable learning opportunity.
-By providing a heuristic hint, it is intended to enable a meaningful gradient update, which enhances training efficiency.
-This is accomplished while the hint itself is carefully constructed to avoid degrading training Affinity.
+Formally, as illustrated in Figure~\ref{fig:framework}, the HINT framework operates as an adaptive two-stage process that dynamically selects the optimization objective based on rollout outcomes.
+In the first stage, for a problem $q$, the model samples a set of trajectories $\{o_{1}, \ldots, o_{G}\}$ which are evaluated to obtain rewards $\{r_{1}, \ldots, r_{G}\}$.
+If these rewards are non-sparse (i.e., at least one is correct), the data is treated as on-policy, and we update the model using the standard GRPO objective.
+Conversely, if the initial rewards are sparse, we activate the rescue stage by constructing a hint-augmented query $q_{h}$ with a Meta-Hint $h$ to resample a new set of trajectories $\{o^{h}_{1}, \ldots, o^{h}_{G}\}$.
+To mitigate the potential instability introduced by this external guidance, we optimize these regenerated trajectories using the $\mathcal{J}_{\text{AAPO}}$ objective defined in Eq.~\eqref{eq:aapo_loss}.